How We're Thinking About Collaboration

 But Google Docs gives you collaboration on a linear document.
 One version of the text, one timeline, one history.
 If you and your co-author both want to try a different direction for the opening paragraph, one of you has to copy-paste into a side doc or leave a comment saying “what if we tried it this way?”
 The tool has no concept of two versions of the same sentence existing at the same time.
 And what if you wanted to make further edits to the 2 sides of the story?

 That’s the gap.
 The collaboration infrastructure is solid, but it’s built on top of a writing model that doesn’t support how writers actually revise.
-Quillium already has branching—you can fork a sentence, keep three versions alive, decide later.
-The question for us was: what does collaboration look like when the document itself supports parallel exploration?
+Quillium already has branching, which means you can fork a sentence, keep three versions alive, and decide later.
+The question for us was what collaboration should look like when the document itself supports parallel exploration.

 What we’re actually building

-Quillium Sync is designed around a different principle: shared text, independent views.
+Quillium Omni is designed around a different principle: shared text, independent views.

-- If you want to see what someone else is doing, you can opt into follow mode (the way Figma does it).
-Click on a collaborator’s avatar, and your view mirrors theirs—their scroll position, their cursor, even which revision version they’re looking at.
+If you want to see what someone else is doing, you can opt into follow mode (the way Figma does it).
+Click on a collaborator’s avatar, and your view mirrors theirs, including their scroll position, their cursor, and even which revision version they’re looking at.
 Click away and you’re back to your own view.

-The key design decision here is that collaboration is additive.
+The key design decision is that collaboration is additive.
 Nothing about the core writing experience changes.
 You still branch text, you still have your revision history, you still write offline.
-Sync layers on top; it never replaces what’s underneath.
+Omni layers on top; it doesn’t replace what’s underneath.

 The owner model